Lonechef/Google_meet/README.md

    Install the dependencies:
    npm install
 2. Usage
-   Satrt The Server:
+   1. Start The Server:
    npm start
-   Open a web browser and go to http://localhost:3000.
+   2. Open a web browser and go to http://localhost:5000.

-Sign in or create an account.
+   3.Sign in or create an account.

-Start or join a meeting.
+   4.Start or join a meeting.

-Use the video controls to switch on/off your video and audio.
+   5.Use the video controls to switch on/off your video and audio.

-Use the chat feature to communicate with participants.
+  6. Use the chat feature to communicate with participants.

-Record the meeting, and the recording will be saved locally.
+  7.Record the meeting, and the recording will be saved locally.

 Recording